humio/kafka-connect-hec-sink/README.md

 This guide provides step-by-step guidance on how to build, integrate and operate the Humio HEC connector within the Kafka platform.

-The purpose of the Humio HEC Sink connector is to read messages from a Kafka topic and submit them as events to the [HTTP event collector endpoint](https://docs.humio.com/integrations/data-shippers/hec/) of a running Humio system.
+The purpose of the Humio HEC Sink connector is to read messages from a Kafka topic and submit them as events to the [HTTP event collector endpoint](https://library.humio.com/stable/docs/ingesting-data/log-shippers/hec/) of a running Humio system.

 ## Governance
-This project is maintained by employees at Humio ApS.
+This project is maintained by employees at Humio Ltd.
 As a general rule, only employees at Humio can become maintainers and have commit privileges to this repository.
 Therefore, if you want to contribute to the project, which we very much encourage, you must first fork the repository.
 Maintainers will have the final say on accepting or rejecting pull requests.